 - Preheat oven to 375 degrees F.

-- Combine blackberries, 1 tbsp. allulose, ¼ tsp. stevia, lemon juice and xanthan gum in bowl and mix well with a fork, lightly smashing some of the black berries.
-Divide between ramekins or transfer to an oven safe skillet (8-inch or smaller).
+- Combine blackberries, 1 tbsp. granulated 1:1 sweetener, ¼ tsp. stevia, lemon juice and xanthan gum in bowl and mix well with a fork, lightly smashing some of the blackberries until they become jammy.
+Divide the blackberry mixture between ramekins or transfer to an oven safe skillet (8-inch or smaller) or small baking dish (around 16-oz. volume would work best).

 - In a separate bowl, mix the ingredients for the crumble together.
 Start by melting the butter.
-Whisk ingredients together until a crumbly dough dough starts to form.
+Mix ingredients together until a crumbly dough dough starts to form.

-- Using a spatula break up the dough and then add over the top of the blackberry filling.
+- Using a spatula or spoon break up the dough and top the blackberry filling with the crumble.

 - Allow to set for 5-20 minutes before serving.